Instructions to Candidates on their Conduct in Written Examinations

 - water in a clear bottle, with any label removed;

-- Other than examination materials provided by the University, candidates shall not have access to any paper or book for the duration of the examination unless with the express written permission of the appropriate Head of School.
+- Other than examination materials provided by the University, candidates shall not have access to any paper or book for the duration of the examination unless with the express written permission of the appropriate Head of School or Director of Research Institute or their nominee (hereinafter referred to as Head of School).
 Candidates must not write on any paper other than their answer book, including on any material permitted in an open-book examination unless otherwise instructed.

 - Unless with the express written permission of the appropriate Head of School, candidates shall not give or receive any assistance, or communicate by any means with one another or with any person other than an invigilator at any time during the examination period.